 Every year all the deacons gather together to fellowship, celebrate new ordinations together, and gather as one body for learning, networking, and planning.

-This year’s event will be held Friday-Saturday, May 31-June 1st with ordinations on June 1st.
+This year’s event will be held in Chattanooga, Friday-Saturday, May 31-June 1st with ordinations on June 1st.

 What is a Deacon?